Patient experience (complaints and concerns)

 Our opening hours are 9am – 5pm Monday to Friday excluding bank holidays.

-Following an investigation into your complaint you will be sent a formal response from our chief executive or their delegate, including our explanation, conclusions and any action taken or learning.
+We will send you a written acknowledgement confirming the points of your complaint that will be investigated.
+After the investigation, we will send you a written response from our chief executive or their delegate, including our explanation, conclusions and any action taken or learning.

 Consent